achen173/Analytics-With-Python/README.md

 Each directory contains different ways to analyze data

-The type of analtyics is within the directory name
+The types of analtyics are within the directory name